oob-dock/oob-documentation/eng/integration-connector/recommendations/payment-validations/readme.md

 **ℹ️ Notes:**

-- Validations are performed for payments of type `PAYMENT_CONSENT` (value of the `requestBody.paymentType` field).
+- Validations apply to payments of type `PAYMENT_CONSENT` (value of the `requestBody.paymentType` field).
-- All other fields mentioned below are located within `requestBody.data.payment`.
+- All other fields below are located within `requestBody.data.payment`.

 ### General Rules